rcky844/knowledge-handbook/Biology/Botany/Gas exchange and transpiration/Transport of substances.md

   This allows organic nutrients to move from cell to cell.

 - **Companion cells have cytoplasm, a nucleus and a large number of mitochondria.**
-  This is to provide energy for metabolic activities ([[active transport]] of organic nutrients) of the sieve tube.
+  This is to provide energy for metabolic activities ([[Active transport]] of organic nutrients) of the sieve tube.

 #### Distribution of vascular tissues.